 Shareholders’ equity is the term used to indicate ownership in an incorporated business.
 The term is also used interchangeably with the “book value” of a business, according to the Accounting Coach website.
 Shareholders’ equity represents the amount that owners of the company would receive after all debts are paid and assets liquidated.
 Shareholders’ equity can be calculated by subtracting total liabilities from total assets.

-Add all company assets.
-An asset is a resource controlled by a company that has future economic value.
-Add current assets such as cash, accounts receivable and inventory.
+The first step in figuring out the shareholders' equity in a certain company, is first adding all company assets together.
+An asset is a resource controlled by a company that has future economic value when sold or liquidated.
+These current assets can include things such as cash, accounts receivable and inventory.
 These items are referred to as "current assets" because the company expects to convert them to cash within one year.
-Add long-term assets such as patents, buildings, equipment and notes receivable, which the company does not expect to convert to cash during the next 12 months.
-Add current assets and long-term assets to determine the company’s total assets.
+You will also add in all long-term assets such as patents, buildings, equipment and notes receivable, which the company does not expect to convert to cash during the next 12 months.
+Combine both current assets and long-term assets to determine the company’s total assets.

-Add all liabilities.
-Liabilities are debts incurred that place an obligation on the company’s resources.
-Add current liabilities, consisting of accounts payable and other short-term debts the company expects to pay within one year.
-Add long-term liabilities such as notes and bonds payable.
+Next, you must determine all of the company's liabilities.
+Liabilities are debts incurred that place an obligation on the company’s financial resources.
+Liabilities are unpaid accounts, lines of credit, loans or anything else that can or does cost the company money.
+Take these current liabilities, consisting of accounts payable and other short-term debts the company expects to pay within one year and total them.
+Then, add in the company's long-term liabilities such as notes and bonds payable.
 Add current liabilities and long-term liabilities to arrive at the company’s total liabilities.

 - Jupiterimages/Photos.com/Getty Images